-CR/wf Enclosure

-Pc: The Honorable John Littel, Secretary of Health and Human Resources
+CR/wf Enclosure Pc: The Honorable Janet V. Kelly, Secretary of Health and Human Resources

-Annual Report: Timeliness of Medicaid Long-Term Services and Supports Screenings CY 2023
+Annual Report: Timeliness of Medicaid Long-Term Services and Supports Screenings CY24 August 2025 Report Mandate

-August 2024

-Report Mandate:

-Section 32.1-330. of the Code of Virginia states: C. Every individual who applies for or requests community or institutional long-term services and supports shall be screened prior to admission to such community or institutional long-term services and supports to determine his need for long-term services and supports, including nursing facility services as defined in the state plan for medical assistance services.
+Section 32.1-330. of the Code of Virginia states:

+C. Every individual who applies for or requests community or institutional long-term services and supports shall be screened prior to admission to such community or institutional long-term services and supports to determine his need for long-term services and supports, including nursing facility services as defined in the state plan for medical assistance services.
 The type of long-term services and supports screening performed shall not limit the long-term services and supports settings or providers for which the individual is eligible.

-K. The Department shall report annually by August 1 to the Governor and the Chairmen of the House Committee on Health, Welfare and Institutions and the Senate Committee on Education and Health regarding (i) the number of long-term services and supports conducted pursuant to this section and (ii) the number of cases in which the Department or the public or private entity with which the Department has entered into a contract to conduct such long-term services and supports screening fails to complete such long-term services and supports screenings within 30 days.
+K. The Department shall report annually by August 1 to the Governor and the Chairmen of the House Committee on Health, Welfare and Institutions and the Senate Committee on Education and Health regarding (i) the number of long-term services and supports screenings for eligibility for community and institutional longterm services and supports conducted pursuant to this section and (ii) the number of cases in which the Department or the public or private entity with which the Department has entered into a contract to conduct such long-term services and supports screening fails to complete such longterm services and supports screenings within 30 days.